Outback

 We explored the Broken Hill mines including the Browne Shaft, the Line of Loade and the Miners Memorial remembering over 800 miners who have lost their lives on the job before heading to Innamincka for lunch.

-We flew low over Cooper Creek and the Burke and Wills Dig Tree, nestled in amongst the flood waters and place of their ill-fated expedition before landing at the tiny outback town of Innamincka in South Australia’s remote northeast.
-While at Innamincka a Black Hawk helicopter landed delivering supplies to the town cut off by floodwaters.
+We flew low over Cooper Creek and the junction of the Strzelecki Track where the Burke and Wills Dig Tree was nestled in amongst the flood waters and place of their ill-fated expedition before landing at the tiny outback town of Innamincka in South Australia’s remote northeast.
+On the banks of the Cooper Creek it owes its beginnings to the government’s customs post which taxed all the stock travellin from one colony to another.
+While at Innamincka, on Cooper Creek a Black Hawk helicopter landed delivering supplies to the town cut off by floodwaters.

 MONDAY 28